m1stadev/deleo/README.md

   --help                    Show this message and exit
 ```
 ## Notes
-- PyFutureRestore only supports 64-bit devices.
+- Equinox only supports 64-bit devices.
-- In 99% of cases, you will only be able to restore to iOS 15 or below, due to Cryptex incompatibilities, introduced in iOS 16.
+- In 99% of cases, you will only be able to restore to iOS 15 or below, due to Cryptex incompatibilities introduced in iOS 16.
+    - More info on that <a href="https://gist.github.com/Cryptiiiic/b82133ac290070939189e1377dc3ac85">here</a>.
 - In place of an actual IPSW file in the `IPSW` or `LATEST_IPSW` arguments, you can pass a URL to an IPSW instead.
 - Ensure that whatever version you are restoring to is compatible with the latest SEP version
     - You can find a spreadsheet that will show you what iOS versions are compatible with the latest SEP version <a href="https://docs.google.com/spreadsheets/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs">here</a>.